Fazalwahab12/Travel-ui/README.md

 - start with the mobile-first approach for maximum responsiveness
 - make use of TypeScript
 - and many more best practices that set you apart in the industry

-The only thing you need to follow along?
-The basics of React.